chris-koester-db/dbsql_query_logger/README.md

 The code below shows how to run the DBSQL Query Logger.
 Refer to docstrings for more details.

-The [src](src) folder includes a notebook that uses widgets for easy parameterization.
+The [notebooks](notebooks) folder includes a notebook that uses widgets for easy parameterization.

 ```python
 import logging